 In 2013, the Cunningham Panel™ was introduced and made available through Moleculera Labs, a life science company co-founded by Dr. Cunningham and Dr. Craig Shimasaki.
 Since that time, testing has been prescribed by hundreds of clinicians and used at leading medical institutions, including the Lucile Packard Children’s Hospital at Stanford.

 The Cunningham Panel™ is available outside the United States.
 Canadian prescribers can contact Moleculera Labs directly.
 For prescribers outside the US and Canada, we have two partner laboratories that refer specimens to us: Academy of Nutritional Medicine (AONM)/Armin Labs in the UK and Statens Serum Institut in Denmark.

-The purpose of the Cunningham Panel™ is to provide laboratory results to physicians as an aid in their diagnosis of Neuropsychiatric Disorders.
-This panel measures the level of circulating antibodies directed against antigens concentrated in the brain, and measures the ability of these and other autoantibodies to increase the activity of an enzyme (CaMKII) that upregulates neurotransmitters in the brain.
+The purpose of the Cunningham Panel™ is to provide laboratory results that assist physicians in diagnosing infection-induced autoimmune neuropsychiatric disorders.
+The panel measures the level of circulating antibodies directed against antigens concentrated in the brain, and measures the ability of these and other autoantibodies to increase the activity of an enzyme (CaMKII) that upregulates neurotransmitters in the brain.